temporalio/cli/temporalcli/commandsmd/commands.md

     --workflow-type 'YourWorkflowType'
 ```

-Any combination of `--calendar`, `--interval`, and `--cron` is supported.
+Any combination of `--calendar`, `--interval`, and `--cron` is supported
-Actions will be executed at any time specified in the Schedule.
+Actions will be executed at any time specified in the Schedule

 #### Options set for schedule configuration: